courtneyl22/treehouse-project4/README.md

 # treehouse-project4
 Here is my Project 4 submission.
-This is a phrase hunter
+This is the Phrase Hunter game.
+I hope you enjoy it!
+Here's the things that my code includes:

 Phrase Class:
 - Includes constructor that receives a phrase parameter and initializes a phrase property set to the phrase